djaodjin/djaodjin-saas/README.md

 Release Notes
 =============

-0.9.3

-  * migrates to Stripe PaymentIntent for SCA
+0.9.4

-  * adds balance due in checkout page
+  * adds processor in checkout and card APIs
-  * computes customers lifetime value (LTV) for a provider
-  * reports error details when the payment processor has issues
+  * fixes computed balance due when subscription is free
+  * re-raises all StripeError as ProcessorError

 [previous release notes](changelog)